ldaptools/ldaptools/docs/en/tutorials/Building-LDAP-Queries.md

 #### setBaseDn($baseDn)

 This method sets the base DN (distinguished name) for the query.
 That means that any LDAP object at or below this point in the directory will be queried for.
-This will default to whatever you set in the domain configuration for the `base_dn` value.
+This will default first to a `base_dn` set in the schema for the object type you are searching for and if that is not set it will default to whatever you set in the domain configuration for the `base_dn` value.

 ```php